 - ↧ 135 m

 The trail starts on a forest track, climbing through dense woodland before emerging onto open moorland with wide views of the surrounding mountains.
-The terrain is mostly gentle but can be wet and muddy in places.
 Emergency shelters along the way include Valdalsbygget, Olåns emergency cabin, and Olåns wind shelter, where overnight stays are generally allowed.
-The route ends with a descent into the valley, arriving at the Grövelsjön Mountain Station (816 m), a base for several hiking trails.
+The route ends with a descent into the valley, arriving at the Grövelsjön Mountain Station at 816 m (2,677 ft), a base for several hiking trails.

 - 25 Valdalsbygget emergency cabin.